vichan-devel/vichan/README.md

 Support
 --------

+As it stands NPFchan has no public support system.

+### vichan support
 vichan is still beta software -- there are bound to be bugs.
 If you find a bug, please report it.